Skip to content

 Timeouts work differently from cost and token caps:

-• Workflow timeout: Workflow.run() wraps the main execution loop in asyncio.wait_for(timeout=max_duration_seconds).
-If the timeout fires, a BudgetKilledException is raised with limit_kind="timeout".
+• Workflow timeout: The engine wraps the main execution loop with the configured max_duration_seconds.
+If the timeout fires, execution is killed immediately with a budget exception (limit_kind="timeout").

-• Block timeout: execute_block() wraps the individual block dispatch in asyncio.wait_for(timeout=max_duration_seconds).
+• Block timeout: Each block is individually wrapped with its own max_duration_seconds.
 Block timeouts are independent of the workflow timeout.

 When a dispatch block fans out to multiple exit branches, each branch gets an isolated child session created via create_isolated_child(branch_id=exit_id).
 The child inherits the parent’s exact caps (cost_cap_usd, token_cap, max_duration_seconds, on_exceed) but has no parent pointer --- it accumulates costs independently.
 This prevents concurrent branches from sharing mutable budget state during execution.